Fabbernat/WiC_decision_maker_model/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # English version:

-# WiC_decision_maker_model console and web app
+# Peternity console and web app
-The task of this console application is to examine how well different language models can solve the WiC (word in context) task, and how sensitive they might be to the fact that the 2 example sentences for which a decision has to be made are given in reverse order in for them.
+The task of this console and web application is to examine how well different language models can solve the WiC (word in context) task, and how sensitive they might be to the fact that the 2 example sentences for which a decision has to be made are given in reverse order in for them.
 The app also has a script that can hyphenate most Hungarian words correctly.
 The module is specifically designed for Hungarian hyphenation rules.

 ## According to the plan, tested models will be:
 *  gemma2-2b and its variants - reduced in size at the expense of accuracy, GPT 3.5 and 4, Gemini,